Pelosi says airline aid deal is near, asks for halt to job cuts

 WASHINGTON/CHICAGO (Reuters) - House Speaker Nancy Pelosi on Friday asked airlines to put a hold on furloughs and firings, saying that agreement on a deal to provide another $25 billion in aid for the struggling sector was “imminent.”

+But a final deal does not appear likely until next week after the House of Representatives failed to act on a request to unanimously pass a standalone measure to aid the airlines.

+An additional hurdle remains the Senate, where at least one Republican is still opposed to the airline bailout.
+It is possible the Senate may not return as scheduled next week after Senator Mike Lee disclosed Friday he had tested positive for the coronavirus.

-“As relief for airline workers is being advanced, the airline industry must delay these devastating job cuts,” she said in a statement.
+“As relief for airline workers is being advanced, the airline industry must delay these devastating job cuts,” Pelosi said in a statement.

-Pelosi said the initiative was focused on keeping workers on payroll so they can maintain training and certification requirements and would either come through House bipartisan stand-alone legislation or a comprehensive negotiated relief bill.
+She said the initiative was focused on keeping workers on payroll so they can maintain training and certification requirements and would either come through House bipartisan standalone legislation or a comprehensive negotiated relief bill.

+American Airlines on Friday said, “As promised we will reverse our furlough process and recall any impacted team members if the Payroll Support Program is extended in the next few days.”

+Representative Peter DeFazio, chair of the House Transportation and Infrastructure Committee, failed on Friday to win approval of the standalone assistance measure under unanimous consent.

 Senate aides said Thursday that only a single Republican senator had been holding up the new airline relief package from being approved in the chamber.